 But with a little planning and practice, you’ll see just how helpful it can be to get your clean eating on track.

 There are plenty of helpful tools to help you get started with meal prepping, time-saving tips to make meal prep easier, and advice from meal prep pros to inspire you.
-You may need to stock your kitchen with some meal prep tools like a slow-cooker or extra food storage containers.

 Meal Prep Recipes

 Wherever you are in your meal prep mastery, one of the most important factors to ensure your success is making simple food that you enjoy eating, and changing things up every once in a while so you don’t get bored.

 If you’re happy with your meal prep menu, save the grocery list and recipes for future weeks week so you can skip the planning and head straight to the store.

 Here are 19 simple meal prep recipes.
 Many of them make more than enough for one week or can be easily doubled.
 Freeze extra portions for future weeks and you’ll be ahead of the game!

 Take your oatmeal to go with these super-simple baked oatmeal cups.
 We topped ours with raisins and walnuts, but you can choose berries or even a little bit of peanut butter and dark chocolate.

 Egg cups are the rock stars of meal prep.
 They take just minutes to put together, a few more minutes to bake –and bam! – you’ve got protein-rich breakfasts or snacks for the whole week.
 Get this egg cup recipe, plus two more.